emiltj/NLP_exam_2021/README.md

                 0040.txt*
                 0050.txt*
 ```
-\* These files are not found within this repository, but rather acquired through the steps under the section _usage_
+\* These files are not found within this repository, but rather acquired through the steps under the section _usage_.

 <!-- DATA -->
 ## Data